Excel Gantt chart vs. task tracker: which one should you use?

 Quick answer

-A Gantt chart shows timeline and sequence (when tasks happen, dependencies, critical path).
-A task tracker shows status and progress (what's done now, what's blocked, what's at risk).
+A Gantt chart shows timeline and sequence: when tasks happen, how they depend on each other, and what determines your finish date.
+A task tracker shows status and progress: what's done, what's blocked, and what's at risk right now.
 They answer different questions.
-Use Gantt for timeline management and stakeholder communication.
+Use a Gantt for timeline management and stakeholder communication.
 Use a tracker for team operational status.
-Most projects benefit from both.
+Most projects need both, and the teams that get the best visibility connect them.

 Introduction